RedPointGlobal/redpoint-rpi/docs/readme-argocd.md

 Fork or mirror the RPI repository into your organization's internal Git server (GitHub Enterprise, GitLab, Bitbucket, Azure DevOps, etc.).
 This gives you:

-- **No external dependency** — syncs work even if GitHub is unreachable
+- **No external dependency:** syncs work even if GitHub is unreachable
-- **Change control** — review upstream updates before they reach your clusters
+- **Change control:** review upstream updates before they reach your clusters
-- **Network compliance** — ArgoCD never reaches outside your network
+- **Network compliance:** ArgoCD never reaches outside your network

 To set this up: